 - Choice of a B.A. program requires completion of 90 credit hours of liberal arts as well as completed of a two course sequence in a foreign language.

 Minor in Interdisciplinary Studies

 Students may request an interdisciplinary studies minor, which could include courses from a variety of fields.
 For an interdisciplinary minor, students must obtain the signature of their academic advisor or one of the advisors in the Center for Career and Academic Planning, and submit a list of courses to be used (a minimum of six courses - 18 credits), along with a statement describing the goals of the minor.
-No more than one course required for the major may be used for the interdisciplinary minor.
+No more than one course required for a student's major may be used for the interdisciplinary minor.
 The Academic Program Change Request form (to declare one's minor) is available on the website of the Center for Career and Academic Planning.